fpscloud/Identity-Authentication/README.md

 const apiKey = '.....';
 ```

-We have handled the HTTP requests with [Axios](https://github.com/axios/axios), delivered on CDN.

-You can choose to go with your own approach on handling the HTTP requests.

 **Salesforce Integration**

-You can integrate with salesforce as a Lightning Web Component.
+Please see the reference implementation in the `salesForceImpl.js` file, to integrate with salesforce as a Lightning Web Component.

-Please see the reference implementation in the salesForceImpl.js file.